Today's Bible Reading: Mark 16

 How do you want to change your life after reading Mark's gospel?
 (Pray also about this response in today's prayer.)

-Dear God, as we come to end of this gospel, we ask you to change our lives according to the specific ways this message has touched our hearts during the last few weeks.
+Dear God, as we come to end of this gospel, we ask you to change our lives according to the specific ways the message has touched our hearts during the last few weeks.
 We ask you to increase our faith and decrease our tendency to be afraid.
-Increase our faith, again we pray in Jesus' name, Amen.
+Increase our faith, again we pray, in Jesus' name, Amen.